Anal masturbation: Hygiene

 The biological function of the anus is to expel intestinal gas and feces from the body; therefore, when engaging in anal masturbation, hygiene is important.
-One may wish to cover butt plugs or other objects with a condom before insertion and then dispose of the condom afterwards.
+One may wish to cover butt plugs or other objects with a condom before insertion and then dispose of the condom afterward.
 To minimize the potential transfer of germs between sexual partners, there are practices of safe sex recommended by healthcare professionals.
 Oral or vaginal infection may occur similarly to penile anus-to-mouth or anilingus practices.